swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 Add a new `init` method to `Package` with the following changes from the current `init` method:

-- The paramater `swiftLanguageVersions` is renamed to `swiftLanguageModes`
+- The parameter `swiftLanguageVersions` is renamed to `swiftLanguageModes`
 - The parameter type is now an optional array of `SwiftLanguageMode` values instead of `SwiftVersion` values

-The existing init method will be marked as obsolete and renamed allowing the compiler to provide a fix-it.
+The existing init method will be marked as `obsoleted` and `renamed` allowing the compiler to provide a fix-it.

 #### 2. Rename `swiftLanguageVersions` property to `swiftLanguageModes`
 Rename the public `Package` property `swiftLanguageVersions` to `swiftLanguageModes`.
 Add a `swiftLanguageVersions` computed property that accesses `swiftLanguageModes` for backwards compatibility.